InvestedBrick/Brick-Lang/README.md

 If you have any questions left, you can look at the example code provided in examples/

-If you feel, that there is any functionality missing in the standard function, open a pull request and write it yourself
+If you feel, that there is any functionality missing in the standard library, open a pull request and write it yourself